 SMS Support <Space> “Type your issue” and send to 54321

-When a customer sends an SMS with keyword and issue detail, the Omnichannel platform of a contact center can automatically create a ticket / service case and inform the customer with the ticket number via a text message.
-The text to ticket is a quick and efficient way to manage the customer support.
+When a customer sends an SMS with keyword and issue detail, the Omnichannel Contact Center Solution solution platform of a contact center can automatically create a ticket/service case and inform the customer of the ticket number via a text message.
+The text to a ticket is a quick and efficient way to manage customer support.

-In an outbound campaign for contact center, you send out high volume messages for generating prospects.
+In an outbound campaign for a contact center, you send out high-volume messages for generating prospects.
 A smart interplay of both always bears the best results.

-In conclusion, both forms of marketing are essential to stay relevant to your contact list.
-One is for interacting with your customers whereas the other reminds them of your organisation.
+In conclusion, both forms of marketing are essential to staying relevant to your contact list.
+One is for interacting with your customers whereas the other reminds them of your organization.

 Author Bio: Sweta is a passionate technical writer with an experience in digital marketing.
 Outside work, she is a devoted Esports advocate.